calmm-js/partial.lenses/README.md

 ### Lenses

 Lenses always have a single focus which can be [viewed](#L-get) directly.
-Put in another way, a lens specific a path to a single element in a data structure.
+Put in another way, a lens specifies a path to a single element in a data structure.

 #### Operations on lenses